COALAIP/specs/coala-ip/README.md

 - a link to a Party (one-to-many)

-Visualized, the LCC RRM Creation Model looks like this:
+Visualized, the LCC RRM Creation model looks like this:

 ![](media/lccrrmcreation.png)